NixOS/nixpkgs/pkgs/README.md

 ## Quick Start to Adding a Package

 Each new package has a cost for the maintainers, Continuous Integration, caching servers and users downloading Nixpkgs.

 Before adding a new package, please consider the following questions:

 * Is the package ready for general use?
 We don't want to include projects that are going to be abandoned immediately.
 In case of doubt, check with upstream.
 * Does the project have a license?
 * How realistic is it that it will be used by other people?
 It's good that nixpkgs caters to various niches, but if it's a niche of 5 people it's probably too small.
 * Are you going to maintain the package?
 You should care enough about the package to be willing to maintain it for at least one release life-cycle.

 If any of these questions' answer is no, then you should probably not add the package.

-This is a general framework of understanding and exceptions might apply.
+This is section describes a general framework of understanding and exceptions might apply.

+Luckily it's pretty easy to maintain your own package set with Nix , which can then be added to the [Nix User Repository](https://github.com/nix-community/nur) project.

 ---